 ★ The General Trim Rule

 Skip the base if it lacks standard forward collision warning and lane-keeping assist — these are now proven safety technologies, not upgrades.
 Skip the top trim if it exceeds your ceiling.
-The second-from-base trim is typically where the feature-to-cost ratio peaks, and where most buyers who test-drove the vehicle actually end up.
+The second-from-base trim is typically where the feature-to-cost ratio peaks.

-Vehicle Base Trim Recommended Trim Rec.
+Vehicle Base Trim (MSRP) Recommended Trim Rec.
 Price Key Add

 FAQ